just-hms/jim/README.md

 jim <--run> command
 ```

-will run the specified command, `--run` can be omitted
+will run the specified command in *your default shell*, `--run` can be omitted

 #### `--show`